wguo91/geolocation/README.md

 ### Non-Functional / Acceptance Criteria ###
-* We urge that you employ a web app framework such as Backbone.js, AngularJS, Ember.js, Knockout.js, React, Meteor.
+* You must employ Backbone.js framework.
 * You must leverage reusability with the existing code.
 You might have to refactor some of it, specially when you are adopting a web framework.
 Make sure to keep the existing functionality up and also to fix any bugs you might run into.
 * It is expected that you cover at least 80%+ of your code with JS testing.
 You can pick a framework of your preference like Jasmine, Chai, Mocha, QUnit.
 * We also recommend that you use a presentation framework such as Twitter Bootstrap or Zurb Foundation.